 - ProQuest Congressional has compiled legislative histories for laws from 1969.
 The histories includes listings of all documents associated with the law, arranged by type of document.
 Most compiled legislative histories link to the full text of the document.

-- Westlaw's GAO Federal Legislative Histories (FED-LH)make available legislative histories for most U.S. Public Laws enacted from 1915 to 1995, as originally compiled by the U.S. Government Accountability Office.
+- Westlaw's GAO Federal Legislative Histories (Proposed & Enacted Legislation, then Tools for Legislative History, then GAO Federal Legislative Histories) make available legislative histories for most U.S. Public Laws enacted from 1915 to 1995, as originally compiled by the U.S. Government Accountability Office.
 This set of valuable legislative histories was fairly recently acquired by Westlaw and has a rolling release over four years, and currently contains legislative histories from 1924 to 1995.

 - Lexis, Legal > Legislation & Politics - U.S. & U.K. > U.S. Congress > Legislative Histories

 - Westlaw, Proposed & Enacted Legislation (then Tools for Legislative History)

 - Legislative Histories of Selected U.S. Laws in Electronic Format.
 Legislative history links to about 25 laws.
 Some require special logins.

 - USCCAN (United States Code Congressional and Administrative News) lists and prints the full text of what are considered the most important legislative history documents for some laws enacted since 1944.
 USCCAN also provides the bill number, date of enactment, and a list of all committee reports for every law passed by Congress.

 - Legislative History in Books.
 Many books in our collection, both print & electronic, have legislative history information.